lightbug-io/docs/devices/api/tools/parse.md

 Enter bytes in any format (decimal integers, hex, 0x notation, comma or space separated), and the tool will automatically detect and display any valid protocol messages found in the byte stream, and tell you information about them.

-The parser can detect one or more valid messages in a byte stream, even if they are surrounded by noise bytes.
+The parser can detect one or more valid messages in a byte stream, even if they are surrounded by noise bytes or random text (such as other logs).

 The parser can also detect and display partially correct messages:
 - **Invalid checksum**: The message structure is valid but the CRC check fails